expo/expo/packages/expo-splash-screen/README.md

 ### 🤖 Configure Android

-To achieve fully-native splash screen behavior `expo-splash-screen` needs to be hooked into native view hierarchy and consume some resources that have to placed under `/android/app/src/res` directory.
+To achieve fully-native splash screen behavior `expo-splash-screen` needs to be hooked into native view hierarchy and consume some resources that have to be placed under `/android/app/src/res` directory.

 #### `SplashScreen.show(Activity activity, SplashScreenImageResizeMode mode, Class rootViewClass)`

 This native method is used to hook SplashScreen into native view hierarchy that is attached to the provided activity.

-You can use this method to parametrize how splash screen view will be presented.
+You can use this method to customize how splash screen view will be presented.
 Pass one of `SplashScreenImageResizeMode.{CONTAIN, COVER, NATIVE}` as second argument to do so.

 #### `MainActivity.{java,kt}`